-7.4 Freezing of Assets under Section 51A of Unlawful Activities (Prevention) Act, 1967
+7.4 Freezing of Assets under Section 51A of Unlawful Activities (Prevention) Act, 1967 this KYC AML Policy, shall be meticulous followed and compliance of the Order issued by the Ministry of Finance (MoF), Government of India shall be ensured.

-The procedure laid down in the UAPA Order dated 21.02.2021 (Annex IV of this KYC AML Policy) shall be strictly followed and meticulous compliance with the Order issued by the Ministry of Home Affairs (MHA), Government of India shall be ensured.
+The procedure laid down in the UAPA Order dated 2nd February, 2021 (amended vide corrigendum dated March 15, 2023) as provided in Annex IV of this KYC AML Policy, shall be meticulous followed and compliance of the Order issued by the Ministry of Home Affairs (MHA), Government of India shall be ensured.